simonkowallik/hmip-ccu3-cleanui/README.md

 ## Install

-You need a user script manager, https://greasyfork.org/en has more on this topic.
+You need a user script manager (tampermonkey, greasemonkey), you can install the script from [openuserjs.org/scripts/simonk/hmip-ccu3-cleanui](https://openuserjs.org/scripts/simonk/hmip-ccu3-cleanui) as well.